 - In Good Taste.
 Conversations and Reflections about Coffee Marketing.
 I find it very interesting to become a more exigent and conscious coffee consumer.

 - Filter Stories.
 Not the conventional coffee talk.
 Very informative, although not light, coffee stories and history.

 Unlike YouTube Channels and Podcasts, books aren’t for free.
-Still, all of the following are quite affordable if you pick the Kindle version on Amazon.
+Still, all of the following are affordable if you pick the Kindle version on Amazon.

 - World Atlas of Coffee by James Hoffmann

 - Blue Bottle Craft of Coffee by James and Caitlin Freeman with Tara Dugan

 - Curious Barista’s Guide to Coffee by Tristan Stephenson

 I hope you liked the article and find it useful.
 Share it with your fellow coffee lovers, be safe, and keep learning!